Skip To Content Privacy Page

 After the acquisition, Beth finished her studies at Regis University where she graduated magna cum laude with a BSBA degree.
 Upon completion of her degree, Ms. Conley started charitable work in Mexico.
 Currently, she holds the position of International Director Mexico for Fundación Curando Mexico and Project C.U.R.E. and is responsible for operations and logistics, program development and fundraising.
 The organization is dedicated to building sustainable healthcare infrastructure in Mexico through partnerships with Project C.U.R.E. and other entrepreneurial nonprofits.
 To date, Ms. Conley has ensured the delivery of donated medical equipment and supplies, provided by Project C.U.R.E. valued at $43 million USD.

-Director of Client Relations
+National Director of Operations

 Laura came to Project C.U.R.E. with experience in related international work.
 Her commitments to global cooperation and educational equity formed the foundation of her career path.
 Laura served in leadership at Boys Hope Girls Hope, in management at the American Chamber of Commerce in Hong Kong, in client care at The Second Line China Business Consulting Group, and in international program administration at Tufts University.
 In addition, Laura has held teaching positions in Taiwan, Mexico, and Denver, where her work with resettled refugees in Denver Public Schools cemented her passion for international development and ignited her interest in global health issues.